paulwalko/vpicc-constitution/BY-LAWS.md

     The VPI Cave Club training program shall develop educated cavers consistent with Article II of the Constitution.
 The training program shall develop the basic skills to be safe and self-reliant underground.
 To be qualified as a full or associate member of the club, a prospective member must:
     1. Read and understand the constitution and by-laws of the Cave Club.
     1. Remain a prospective member for at least 10 weeks during which time he/she spends 40 hours underground on at least 6 trips on which at least one full or associate member of present.
-    1. Demonstrate a working knowledge of a carbide lamp.
     1. Demonstrate elementary climbing skills in a cave.
     1. Demonstrate a working knowledge of belaying methods.
     1. Be able to tie a seat harness with webbing.
     1. Demonstrate a working knowledge of changeover from descending to ascending and ascending to descending.
     1. Demonstrate a working knowledge of rappelling and climbing rope in a cave, and demonstrate a working knowledge of climbing on knots.
     1. Demonstrate how to rig and pad a rope correctly.
     1. Know how to tie and explain the uses of: bowline, mountaineering bowline (double bowline), bowline on a bight, bowline on a coil, figure 8, figure 8 on a bight, double figure 8, alpine butterfly, square knot, overhand knot, Münter hitch, water knot, helical, prusik, double fisherman's bend.
-(Knot names taken from On Rope by Alan Padgett)
     1. Complete satisfactory a comprehensive general information quiz.
     1. Be endorsed by a full or associate member in good standing.
     1. Submit to the editor a suitable article for publication in the Tech Troglodyte allowing reasonable time for review and revision.